matszpk/amdcovc/README.md

 ### Invoking program

-NOTE: If no X11 server is running, then this program requires root privileges.
+NOTE: If no X11 server is running, this program requires root privileges.

-To run program, just type:
+To run the program and get the current GPU settings, type:

 ```
 ./amdcovc
 ```

-This command prints current status of all adapters (graphics cards).
+To print more information about the current GPU adapters, type:

 ```
 ./amdcovc -v
 ```

-Prints more informations about graphics cards.

 To print help, type: